Off-Campus Resources

 Youtherapy provides developmentally and culturally appropriate therapy services for individuals, couples, and families.
 Their therapists offer support using a personalized, strength-based approach that incorporates theoretical orientations such as Cognitive Behavioral Therapy (CBT), Psychodynamic Theory, and Attachment Theory.
 They provide these services in a well-appointed and comfortable environment, creating a safe space for personal growth, exploration, expression, behavioral change, and healing.

-Youtherapy provides services on a sliding scale for University of La Verne students.
+Youtherapy offers services on a sliding scale for University of La Verne students.

 CSU Merrill Center

-The CSU Merrill Center is a 24/7 walk-in clinic available to individuals who feel depressed, scared, anxious or stuck.
-Services available are crisis assessment and evaluation, brief crisis interventions, coordination of admissions to inpatient facilities when necessary, peer mentoring, coordination of care with individual’s support systems and community providers, referrals and linkage to community resources.
+The CSU Merrill Center is a 24/7 walk-in clinic available to individuals who feel depressed, scared, anxious, or stuck.
+Services available include crisis assessment and evaluation, brief crisis interventions, coordination of admissions to inpatient facilities when necessary, peer mentoring, coordination of care with individual’s support systems and community providers, referrals, and linkage to community resources.

-Community well-being consists of building healthy, supportive, and nurturing relationships.
+Community well-being involves fostering healthy, supportive, and nurturing relationships.

 Tri-City Mental Health Wellness Center

-The Wellness Center is a hub of community activities that promote recovery, resiliency and wellness for people confronting mental health challenges.
+The Wellness Center serves as a hub of community activities that promote recovery, resiliency, and wellness for individuals confronting mental health challenges.
 All services at the Wellness Center are free and open to people of all ages.
 These services include but are not limited to:

 • Over 50 peer support groups